How to avoid duplicates during an import?

-There is always a chance that you may have contacts with the same name (e.g. John Smith).
-For this reason, whenever you run an import in Pipedrive, you'll be given the option to recognize and merge duplicates together.
+There is always a chance that you may have contacts with the same name (e.g., John Smith).
+For this reason, whenever you run an import in Pipedrive, you will be given the option to recognize and merge duplicates together.
 You can also choose to bypass this merging step if you prefer to create multiple records.

-If you're not sure which one is right for you, it can be helpful to understand how Pipedrive searches for duplicates and how it handles them.
+If you are not sure which one is right for you, it can be helpful to understand how Pipedrive searches for duplicates and how it handles them in this article.

-Once a Person name has been recognized in the import, Pipedrive will look for the following information to determine if there is a duplicate record:
+Once a Person's name has been recognized in the import, Pipedrive will look for the following information to determine if there is a duplicate record:

 Person - Organization

 Person - Phone

 If Pipedrive finds that ANY of those three fields matches another person within the Pipedrive database or the import file, it will merge them together and add any new data included in the import.